 His bride, Jane Price Partridge, possibly a childhood sweetheart, came from Edge near Painswick in Gloucestershire.
 After leaving home she had been a servant in the home of a solicitor in Cheltenham.
 When they got married at Edge parish church Arthur was lodging at Pickering Street just round the corner from Armley station.
 Shortly afterwards they moved to St. Matthias Street about half a mile away in Burley where they were still living when the census was taken in March 1901.

 Although there was a service of passenger trains into Leeds Wellington and on to Woodlesford Arthur would not have found it an easy commute as he would have had to work shifts.
-The records indicate there were three permanent signalmen at Woodlesford but their shift pattern isn’t clear.
-Records indicate the box was open day and night seven days a week so it’s likely they worked 8 hour long “turns”, most likely earlies (6am to 2pm), lates (2pm to 10pm) and nights (10pm to 6am) with a “relief” signalman doing some shifts so the permanent men could have time off and holidays.
+Railway records show there were three permanent signalmen at Woodlesford but their shift pattern isn’t clear.
+At that time the box was open day and night seven days a week so it’s likely there were 8 hour long “turns”, most likely earlies (6am to 2pm), lates (2pm to 10pm) and nights (10pm to 6am) with a “relief” signalman doing some shifts so the permanent men could have time off and holidays.
 If the box had to be closed or “locked out” the signals would have been left in the “off” position allowing trains to pass through non-stop.

 By the birth, in spring 1902, of their only daughter, Jane Alice Dorothy, known in the family as Jenny, the Fletchers had relocated to Woodlesford.
 They still had strong family ties to Gloucestershire though and no doubt travelled by a Midland express from Leeds to Gloucester when they took their new baby to be baptised at Edge parish church that September.